-Sullivan, who noted he doesn't 'represent the Church officially," said that he has been involved in the national boycott movement for the last year and a half.

-When I started, people said that Stevens would give in nine or or ten years, but I'm more optimistic about that now," he said.
-Knights plan initiation The Knight's of Columbus will hold an initiation ceremony this Sunday at 1:15 p.m. interested in joining the Knight's of Columbus should contact Tom Pepke at 1974 or call the Knight's
+Sullivan, who noted he doesn't represent the Church officially.' said that he has been involved in the national boycott movement for the last year and a half.
+"When I started, people said that Stevens would give in nine or or ten years, but I'm more optimistic about that now," he said.
+Knights plan initiation The Knight's of Columbus will hold an initiation ceremony this Sunday at 1:15 p.m. interested in joining the Knight's of Columbus should contact Tom Pepke at 1974 or call the Knight's Council at 7018.

 Teenagers hired as hit men

-NEW YORK [AP] - Two boys aged 13 and 14 who allegedly

-killed a numbers dealer with a shetgun had been hired as "hit men" for \$500 by a rival gambler who may have gotten the idea from a television show, police said vesterday.
+NEW YORK [AP] - Two boys aged 13 and 14 who allegedly killed a numbers dealer with a shetgun had been hired as "hit men" for \$500 by a rival gambler who may have gotten the idea from a television show, police said yesterday.

-The boys have been arrested, but the man who hired them "is on Detective Lt.
-Gino the lam," Delsignore said.
+The boys have been arrested. but the man who hired them "is on the lam," Detective Lt.
+Gino Delsignore said.

 The boys' names were not divulged because the law forbids it.
 Nor did police identify the man sought for paying the boys \$50 each to kill Elijah Smith, 36, with a promise of \$400 more when the job was done.

 Police speculated that hiring juveniles as killers was inspired by

 WALTER MATTHAU

 FORUM I&II

-7:00 9:35

 Thur

 7:15

 9:20

+7:00 9:35

+Sat

-the plot line in an episode of the 'Kojak'' series that aired last
+the plot line in an episode of the They were remanded to the Spof-"Kojak" series that aired last ford Youth House to await action by

-week.

 "The guy who hired the kids got the idea, just like in the Kojak story, that they would get off easy if caught because of their youth," said one policeman, who asked not to be identified.

 Using children in crimes carrying major penalties is not new here.
 Juvenile runners were pressed into widespread use by narcotics racketeers when New York adopted laws under Gov. Nelson A. Rockefeller that subjected adults to life

 terms for dealing.